 4. Wash your hands for at least 20-30 seconds every chance you get.

 Keeping your hands clean can significantly reduce your chances of contracting the coronavirus.
 According to National Geographic, soap breaks down the virus’ protective outer shell, causing it to degrade.
 The soap molecules trap fragments of the virus, which are then washed away by water.
-Take extra care to clean places people commonly miss, like your thumbs, the backs of your hands, between your fingers, and around and under your fingernails.
+Take extra care to thoroughly clean places people commonly miss, like your thumbs, the backs of your hands, between your fingers, and around and under your fingernails.
 To approximate 20-30 seconds, sing the chorus of your favorite song while you lather the soap on your hands.

 5. Hand sanitizer is a must.